-Estimation of Provision for Decommissioning and Mine Site Rehabilitation Costs

-The Group has recognized provision for decommissioning and mine site rehabilitation costs for the open pit mines of its coal mining activities amounting to P298.76 million as of December 31, 2021.
-This matter is important to our audit because the amount involved is material and the estimation of the provision requires significant management judgment in the use of assumptions, which are subject to higher level of estimation uncertainty.
+Estimation of Provision for Decommissioning and Mine Site Rehabilitation Costs of the provision requires significant management judgment in the use of assumptions, which are subject to higher level of estimation uncertainty.
 Key assumptions include costs of backfilling, reforestation, and maintenance of the rehabilitated area, inflation rate, and discount rate.